 This treatment approaches teaches parents to institute zero tolerance for anger outbursts.
 They are taught to exit immediately any situation in which the emotionally hyper-reachtive child or adolescent begins to show the very first signs of anger.
 The parents are taught to go into another room when anger begins to intrude on pleasant interactions.
 If the bpd individual follows them into the other room, exit the house.
 If the bpd follows again, exit via the car, reminding the bpd that they will return as previously explained in x period of time (could be 15 minutes, a half hour, or more, depending on the age of the bpd).

 With anger no longer an effective means of controlling others, it soon ceases to be utiized by the bpd to get what s/he wants.
 This same technique can be used for adult-to-adult anger explosiveness.

 DBT (Dialectical Behavior Therapy) is generally seen as the "empirically validated" and therefore standard treatment for bpd.
 It does seem to help many people, so that's certainly an option in addition to the ideas above.

 I am also very impressed with Rich Simon's article in the Family Networker describing a case example of using Richard Schwartz's Internal Family Systems therapy methods.

 This article is meant to expand those options, particularly by focusing on reduction of the excessive anger component of bpd functioning.

-Note also that many people with bpd also have narcissistic, sociopathic, paranoid, physically abusive, alcohol/drug and other pathoogical tendencies.
+Note also that some, though by no means all, people with bpd also have narcissistic, sociopathic, paranoid, physically abusive, alcohol/drug and other pathoogical tendencies, especially they feel stressed.
 The treatment described above is unlikely to impact these.

 However, many people who experience chaos and splitting in their relationships as aspects of a pattern of controlling others with anger, do want to change.
 If so, they can grow significantly with this three-pronged borderline personality disorder treatment approach.